fkie-cad/Sandroid_Dexray-Insight/README.md

 ```bash
 docker build -t dexray-insight .
 ```
+*Note*: This is an old container and we didn't test if it is still working

 Once built, you can use Docker to analyze an APK file.
 Mount a local directory containing the APK file into the container and run the analysis: